-As of December 31, 2022 and 2021, accounts receivable included \$456.9 million and \$375.3 million, respectively, of retainage billed under terms of our contracts.
-These retainage amounts represent amounts which have been contractually invoiced to customers where payments have been partially withheld pending the achievement of certain milestones, satisfaction of other contractual conditions, or completion of the project.
-We estimate that approximately 90% of the retainage outstanding as of December 31, 2022 will be collected during 2023.
+As of December 31, 2023 and 2022, accounts receivable included \$555.9 million and \$456.9 million, respectively, of retainage billed under terms of our contracts.
+These retainage amounts represent amounts which have been contractually invoiced to customers where payments have been partially withheld pending the completion of the project.
+We estimate that approximately 88% of the retainage outstanding as of December 31, 2023 will be collected during 2024.

-As of December 31, 2022 and 2021, accounts payable included \$82.4 million and \$71.1 million, respectively, of retainage withheld under terms of our subcontracts.
-These retainage amounts represent amounts invoiced to the Company by our subcontractors where payments have been partially withheld pending the achievement of certain milestones, satisfaction of other contractual conditions, or completion of the project.
-We estimate that approximately 90% of the retainage outstanding as of December 31, 2022 will be paid during 2023.
+As of December 31, 2023 and 2022, accounts payable included \$93.6 million and \$82.4 million, respectively, of retainage withheld under terms of our subcontracts.
+These retainage amounts represent amounts invoiced to the Company by our subcontractors where payments have been partially withheld pending the completion of their scope of work.
+We estimate that approximately 90% of the retainage outstanding as of December 31, 2023 will be paid during 2024.